SamPom100/Shortcuts/README.md

 Lots of Booru: Grabs JSON, converts it to a dictionary, grabs all the media except .mp4 files, adds them to a list, then iterates to the next JSON page 4 times.
 Presents the list.

-Lots of Booru: Grabs JSON, converts it to a dictionary, grabs all the links except .mp4 files, adds them to a list, then iterates to the next JSON page 4 times.
+Random Booru: Grabs JSON, converts it to a dictionary, grabs all the links except .mp4 files, adds them to a list, then iterates to the next JSON page 4 times.
 Picks a random URL from the list and presents the URL's media.

 ### Links